e-Contract/enterprise-jsf/README.md

 * `make docker-start-ee10`: to start the WildFly Docker 27.x container, with l/p: admin/e-contract.be
 * `make clean`: to clean the maven project and to stop the running WildFly Docker container
 * `make mrproper`: to clean everything and remove the WildFly Docker image(s)
+* `make doc-with-docker`: uses Docker with all required dependencies installed to generate the `enterprise-jsf.pdf` file.